 Online pharmacies are companies on the worldwide web that sell medicines or prescription drugs.
 These are companies found all over the world, much like any business, that sells their products online.
-Many pharmacies have physical stores, but not all of them do.
+Many canadian pharcharmy online have physical stores, but not all of them do.
 One major benefit of buying from online drugstores is that they are able to charge a much lower price than regular establishments.

 In the United States (US), cost of medicines are much higher compared with other countries.
 Lipitor for example, with the generic name of Atorvastatin, is a drug used to lower or control cholesterol levels and aid in cardiovascular disease.
 Its cost was USD5 to USD6 per 20mg and the generic version sold for USD3 to USD4 in 2011.
 In the same year, Canadian pharmacies sold Lipitor, not the generic type, at USD3.07 which translates to a savings of USD2-3 per pill.
 Since this maintenance drug is not just a one-time purchase, the savings are immense when considered on a long term perspective.

 Canadian pharmacies have grown in popularity these last few years, especially with US citizens who feel the pinch whenever they need to spend for maintenance medication.
 Not everyone can easily travel to Canada just to purchase what is needed so online Canadian pharmacies make acquisition of prescription drugs more accessible and convenient for US residents.
 Since purchases are online, there is a sense of confidentiality compared to when you’re standing in line at a store with the next person hearing the details of one’s transaction.

 Though there is great convenience and perhaps even confidence in Canadian pharmacies, there are certain points that buyers need to be aware of before engaging an online drugstore.